 Wood lathes work by providing an axis for turning a tool in order to perform certain actions on wood, such as cutting, drilling, carving, sanding, or other actions necessary for shaping wood.
 The turning action of a wood lathe allows for the creation of many different items from wood, including bowls, candlesticks, various pieces of furniture, and even artistic works.
 Anyone who works with wood, whether it be on a hobbyist or professional level, can always find some good use for a woodturning lathe, regardless of whatever items you make with wood.

 What Features to Compare

 The conveniences of a wood lathe are also important.
-They include such aspects as special materials the components of a wood lathe are made of, comfortable control elements, etc. These aspects affect the lathe control-ability as well as its wear-resistance and durability.
+They include such aspects as special materials, the components a wood lathe are made of, comfortable control elements, etc. These aspects affect the lathe control-ability as well as its wear resistance and durability.
 After all, the size of a wood lathe matters too.
 Commercial-grade wood lathes are usually quite big, yet some models (those for home use) are small and can be installed in tight workspaces.